openZH/covid_19_vaccination_campaign_ZH/README.md

 __Please note:__ <br>
 - Data provided in this repository and via the FOPH may differ due to different collection and publication dates as well as retroactive corrections. <br>
-- Data from the first weeks of the vaccination campaign were integrated using bulk imports and then cleaned.
-This process is still ongoing. __Retroactive corrections to the data may occur.
+- Data from the first weeks of the vaccination campaign were integrated using bulk imports and then cleaned. __Retroactive corrections to the data may occur.
 These are made transparent with each update__ (see [last commit](https://github.com/openZH/covid_19_vaccination_campaign_ZH/commits/master)). <br>
 - Values that cannot (yet) be assigned or are obviously incorrectly entered are set to 'NA'. <br>

 ### Update